top of page

 Why I’m Starting Here: With Faith

-It feels only right that my very first official blog post begins with faith.
-I can honestly say I wouldn’t be where I am today if it weren’t for God.
-That doesn’t mean my life is perfect, that I have everything figured out, or that I don’t struggle with anxiety, fear, or overwhelm because I absolutely do.
-But it does mean I know I can get through it.
-I know I can overcome the hard days because I have Jesus Christ.
-Over the years, my faith has grown in ways I never expected.
-T
+It seems fitting that my very first official blog post starts with faith.
+I can genuinely say I wouldn’t be where I am today without God.
+This doesn’t mean my life is perfect, that I have everything figured out, or that I don’t face anxiety, fear, or overwhelm, because I certainly do.
+However, it means I know I can get through it.
+I know I can overcome the tough days because I have Jesus Christ.
+Over the years, my faith has grown in unexpected ways.
+Through motherhood, life c

 2 min read